 All students are encouraged to gain literacy in scientific computer programming (e.g., FORTRAN or a comparable language); some courses require programming knowledge (e.g., EARTH 323).

-First-year graduate students may take a maximum of half of their total credits in any given quarter as EARTH 499 - Independent Study. (www.tgs.northwestern.edu/academics/academicsservices/phd/coursework-registration/index.html).
+First-year graduate students may take a maximum of half of their total credits in any given quarter as EARTH 499 - Independent Study. (www.tgs.northwestern.edu/academics/registration-and- courses.html).

 2. Spoken English Proficiency